-Pull out your SAP HANA Technical Operations Manual for the latest SPS09 release and you will find section 2.4 about Monitoring the SAP HANA Database, and section 2.9 discussing High Availability for SAP HANA at very shallow depth.
-After reading them, are you confident that your HANA setup is well monitored and highly available enough to go Production?
+Pull out your SAP HANA Technical Operations Manual for the latest SPS09 release and you will find section 2.4 about Monitoring the SAP HANA Database, and section 2.9 discussing High Availability for SAP HANA at a very shallow depth.
+After reading them, are you confident that your HANA setup is well-monitored and highly available enough to go into Production?
 If the answer is NO, then you've got some work to do before that in-memory investment can go live.

 Let's start with Monitoring.
 Here are your choices from SAP: